f32c/f32c/rtl/soc/vector/README.md

 Each vector register is made of one BRAM block
-Each BRAM block has two ports which can read or write content independenty and parallel from 2 different functional blocks.
+Each BRAM block has two ports which can read or write content independenty and parallel from 2 different functional units.

-Functional block does elementary arithmetic operation taking 2 arguments as input and providing one result as output, or does I/O to RAM.
+Functional unit does elementary arithmetic operation taking 2 arguments as input and providing one result as output, or does I/O to RAM.
 There are 4 functional units:
     unit 0: A+B or A-B addition or subtraction unit 1: A*B multiplication
     unit 2: A/B division